-HOST: Today we’re joined at the Africa Center for Strategic Studies by John Katunga, who is here to talk about the situation in the DRC and the prospects for peace.
+Question: Today we’re joined at the Africa Center for Strategic Studies by John Katunga, who is here to talk about the situation in the DRC and the prospects for peace.
 John Katunga has been involved in peace building in the Great Lakes region of Africa for years and has worked on many peace processes.
 He currently is the Senior Technical Advisor for Peace Building for Catholic Relief Services, where he oversees peace building activities for the agency.
 John, we’re very happy to have you here at the Africa Center for Strategic Studies.

-JOHN KATUNGA: Thank you.
+John Katunga: Thank you.

-HOST: Regarding the agreement that was brokered in December by the Catholic Church between President Kabila and the opposition: What is the status of this process?
+Q: Regarding the agreement that was brokered in December by the Catholic Church between President Kabila and the opposition: What is the status of this process?
 Where do you see the process leading?

-KATUNGA: Thank you for the question.
+Katunga: Thank you for the question.
 Actually the agreement itself was based on a prior agreement that was brokered on October 18th and is supported by the African Union and the international community.
 The result of that agreement was the basis of the 31st December agreement.

 So the December 31st agreement has the advantage of being more inclusive than the previous agreement, and it crystalized a process to set up a new government that will lead the transition during the 12 months that were agreed upon.